DesktopECHO/xWSL/README.md

 * Installed image consumes approximately 2.6 GB of disk space
 * XFCE uses the Plata (light or dark) theme and Windows fonts (Segoe UI / Cascadia Code)
 * This is a basic installation of XFCE to save bandwidth.
 If you want the complete XFCE Desktop environment run `sudo apt-get install xubuntu-desktop`
-* Uninstaller is located in root of xWSL folder, **Uninstall xWSL.cmd** - Make sure you 'Run As Administrator' to ensure removal of the scheduled task and firewall rules
+* Uninstaller is located in root of xWSL folder, **'Uninstall xWSL.cmd'** - Make sure you **'Run As Administrator'** to ensure removal of the scheduled task and firewall rules

 **Screenshots:**